Unsere Website gibt es auch auf Deutsch - würden Sie gerne zu dieser Version wechseln?Zur deutschen Version wechseln

 For blind and visually impaired people, the digital world unfortunately still presents many hurdles.
 To ensure that Stackfield can be used successfully by all people, we have made sure that Stackfield is compatible with screen readers.
 A Screen Reader helps people who depend on it to navigate through Stackfield and retrieve information by speaking content aloud or outputting it via a Braille display.

-Feel free to check out our landing page or read our blog article to learn more about accessibility on Stackfield and other useful features, such as different design modes and shortcuts.
+Feel free to check out our landing page or read our knowledge base article to learn more about accessibility on Stackfield and other useful features, such as different design modes and shortcuts.

 Was this article helpful?